 - Anglais

 The legal and policy framework in Bulgaria has some positive aspects and some significant gaps.
-Bulgaria is state party to most relevant international and regional instruments, including three of the core statelessness conventions.
+Bulgaria is State party to most relevant international and regional instruments, including three of the core statelessness conventions.
 However, its definition of a stateless person is narrower than the 1954 Convention definition.
-There is limited data on the stateless population in the country, but the Government has included a new ‘stateless’ category in the 2021 census.
+There is limited data on the stateless population in the country, but the Government included a ‘stateless’ category in the last (2021) census.

 Stateless people are at risk of arbitrary detention, due to gaps in the legal framework and lack of a referral mechanism from detention to the SDP.
 Procedural safeguards, including legal aid and remedies as well as provision of information to detainees, are set in law, but rarely implemented in practice.
 Positively, there are safeguards in nationality law to prevent statelessness including in the case of children born in Bulgaria who would otherwise be stateless and foundlings.
 However, there is a potential risk of statelessness during the adoption process for a foreign child adopted by Bulgarian nationals.
 Risks have also been identified for children born to Bulgarians abroad where births have not been registered or birth certificates are not recognised by the Bulgarian authorities, particularly in the case of Roma and same-sex parents.
 Deprivation of nationality is clearly prohibited by law where it would result in statelessness, but there are no remedies if the law is applied incorrectly.